Yusuke710/GPT2Cramming/README.md

 **Batch Size**
 Depending on the hardware you use, the batch size varies.
 However, you can simulate this to the value you want by using gradient accumulation.
 In that way, you can restrict the training pipeline from doing back propagation unnecessarily.
-We set our optimal batch size to be the same as in the CRAMMING paper, 1536.
+We set our optimal batch size to be 128.
+In addition to the efficient training, larger batch size also stabilizes training.

 Optimal batch size = batch size x gradient accumulation